morulus/dron/__erector__/readme/templates/readme.md

 And if your script is pretty nice, you able to publish it in Npm.
 Then other people will be able to use it.

-# Helpers
+## Helpers ##

 The helpers is a special functions which perform some frequent job.
+Helpers will help you to write your scripts, removes the load from the hands.
+You should use them as often as possible.

+### Basic helpers

 The Erector contains several dozen basic helpers.
 All of them are imported as follows:

 ```js
 import { helperName } from 'erector';
 ```

-Helpers will help you to write your scripts, removes the load from the hands.
-You should use them as often as possible.

 And you do not need to install `erector` separately to make import from it.
 It always with you.

-## List of basic helpers

-Later you will learn how to write your own helpers, but the use of basic helpers simplifies life by covering common tasks.

 <% for (var i = 0; i < helpers.length; i++) { %>
-[<%= helpers[i].name %>](docs/helpers/<%- helpers[i].name %>.md)
+- [<%= helpers[i].name %>](docs/helpers/<%- helpers[i].name %>.md)
 <% } %>